 - Who can request medication under this act?

-- How do you establish residency in Washington?
+- How do you prove residency in Washington?

 - How can a qualified patient make a written request for medication under this act?

-The form provided by the Department of Health or one very similar must be used.
-The qualified patient must sign and date this form and at least two people must witness the signature.
-These witnesses must declare that to the best of their knowledge and belief the patient is competent, acting voluntarily, and is not being coerced to sign the request.
+A qualified patient can make a written request using the Request for Medication to End My Life in a Humane and Dignified Manner form (DOH 422-063) or a form very similar.
+The qualified patient must physically sign and date their written request in the presence of at least two witnesses.
+The witnesses must declare that to the best of their knowledge and belief the patient is competent, acting voluntarily, and is not being coerced to sign the request.

-An owner, operator, or employee of a health care facility where the qualified patient is receiving medical treatment or is a resident.”
+- Only one of the two witnesses may own, operate, or be employed at a health care facility where the qualified patient is receiving medical treatment or is a resident.

-- Who can write a prescription for medication under this act?
+- Who can write a prescription for medication under the act?

-- Does a physician or pharmacist have to participate in this act?
+- Does a qualified medical provider or pharmacist have to participate in the Act?

 No, participation is entirely voluntary.
-Health care providers are not required to provide prescriptions or medications to qualified patients.
+The Act does not require health care providers to provide prescriptions or medications to qualified patients.

-- Does the physician have to be present at the time the qualified patient self-administers medication under this act?
+- Does the qualified medical provider have to be present at the time the qualified patient self-administers medication under this Act?

-No, the law does not require a physician to be present.
+No, the Act does not require a qualified medical provider to be present.

-- How can a patient complain about a physician who violates this act?
+- How can an individual submit a complaint about a provider who violates the Act?

-All complaints against physicians and other health care providers in Washington are reviewed by the Division of Health Systems Quality Assurance.
+The Division of Health Systems Quality Assurance reviews all complaints against health care providers in Washington.
 You can contact the Complaint Intake Office at: 360-236-4700 or HSQAComplaintIntake@doh.wa.gov.

 - Are qualified patients required to notify their families of this decision?

-No, the qualified patient is not required to notify their family.
-The act states that the attending physician must “recommend that the patient notify next of kin” of the request for medication.
+No, the Act does not require qualified patients to notify their family.
+The attending qualified medical provider must recommend that the patient notify next of kin of their request for medication.

 - Does the qualified patient have to make an oral request for medication?

-Yes, the qualified patient must make an initial oral request, a written request, and then a second oral request after at least 15 days.
-When the qualified patient makes the second oral request, the attending physician must offer an opportunity to rescind that request.
+Yes, the qualified patient must make two oral requests in addition to a written request.
+The qualified patient must wait at least seven days after the first request to make the second request.
+When the qualified patient makes the second oral request, the attending qualified medical provider must offer the patient an opportunity to change their mind.

 - Can the patient withdraw the request for medication under this act?

 Yes, a qualified patient may withdraw the request at any time and in any manner.
-The act states that the attending physician cannot write a prescription for medication under this act without first “offering the qualified patient an opportunity to rescind the request.”
+The attending qualified medical provider cannot write a prescription for medication under the Act without first offering the qualified patient an opportunity to change their mind.

 - How long must a qualified patient wait before receiving the prescription under this act?

-- What forms does the attending physician have to submit to the Department of Health?
+- What forms does the attending qualified medical provider have to submit to the Department of Health?

-Within 30 calendar days of a qualified patient's ingestion of lethal medication obtained under the terms of the act, or death from any other cause, whichever comes first, the attending physician must complete the Attending Physician's After Death Reporting form (PDF).
+The attending qualified medical provider must submit the completed Attending Qualified Medical Provider After Death Reporting form (DOH 422-068) within 30 calendar days of a qualified patient's ingestion of lethal medication obtained under the terms of the act, or death from any other cause, whichever comes first.

-If the attending physician is permitted by law to dispense medication and does so under this act, they must also submit a copy of the Pharmacy Dispensing Record Form (PDF) within 30 days of dispensing medication.
+If the attending qualified medical provider is permitted by law to dispense medication and does so under the Act, they must also submit a copy of the Pharmacy Dispensing Record Form (DOH 422-067) within 30 calendar days of dispensing medication.

 - Does the pharmacist have to file a report after they dispense the medication?

-- How does a patient dispose of unused medication?
+- How does an individual dispose of unused medication?

-Medications prescribed for death with dignity can be returned to a pharmacy kiosk or be given to a “medication take back program.”
-Please go to the following link to find safe disposal options near your zip code: https://med-project.org/
+You can return unused medications to a pharmacy kiosk or give it to a “medication take back program.”
+Visit the Home - MED-Project to find safe disposal options near your zip code.

 Some law enforcement agencies accept controlled substances for disposal.
-Local law enforcement should be contacted first to see if they will accept unused medications for disposal.
-If local law enforcement agency will not accept the medications, the medications should be thrown in the garbage.
+Ask your local law enforcement if they accept unused medications for disposal.

-Do not flush prescription drugs down the toilet unless the instructions say that's appropriate.
+- Do not flush prescription drugs down the toilet unless the instructions say that's okay.

-Before throwing out a medicine container, scratch out all identifying information on the prescription label to make it unreadable.
+- Before throwing out an empty medicine container, scratch out or remove all identifying information on the prescription label.
 This will help protect patient identity and the privacy of personal health information.

 - What are the responsibilities of the Department of Health?

-The Department of Health will collect reported data, ensure the quality of the data, and provide an annual statistical report.
-The agency's Center for Health Statistics will collect all of the forms sent by attending physicians and pharmacists.
+The Department of Health collects reported forms, ensures the quality of the data, and publishes an annual statistical report.
+The department's Center for Health Statistics collects all the forms sent by qualified medical providers, psychiatric/psychological providers, and pharmacists.

-Staff will review these records and if any are inadequate or incomplete, they will contact the physician or pharmacist.
-The information collected by the agency is not public record and will only be released as summarized data in the annual statistical report.
-The agency adopted rules on doctor/pharmacist reporting requirements.
+Staff reviews these forms and if any are inadequate or incomplete, they will contact the provider or pharmacist.
+The information collected by the agency is not a public record and will only be released as summarized data in the annual statistical report.
+The department adopted rules on provider and pharmacist reporting requirements.

-The Department of Health is not authorized or able to assist a potential participant with accessing care or removing the requirements of the Act.
+The Department of Health is not able to help a potential participant with accessing care or authorized to remove any requirements of the Act.

-- Are there any protections for health care providers that participate in this act or patients that request medication under this act?
+- Are there any protections for health care providers that participate in the Act?

 A professional organization or association, or health care provider, may not subject a person to censure, discipline, suspension, loss of license, loss of privileges, loss of membership, or other penalty for participating or refusing to participate in good faith compliance with this Act.

-A patient's request for or provision by an attending physician of medication in good faith compliance with this Act does not constitute neglect for any purpose of law or provide the sole basis for the appointment of a guardian or conservator.”
+A patient's request for or provision by an attending qualified medical provider of medication in good faith compliance with this Act does not constitute neglect for any purpose of law or provide the sole basis for the appointment of a guardian or conservator.

-- Can a health care facility prohibit its physicians or pharmacists from participating?
+- Can a health care facility prohibit its providers or pharmacists from participating?

-The act states that “a health care provider, including a health care facility, may prohibit another health care provider from participating on their premises if the prohibiting provider has given notice, in writing, to all health care providers with privileges to practice on the premises and to the general public of the prohibiting provider's policy regarding participation under this act.”
+Yes.
+The Act allows a health care provider, including a health care facility, to prohibit another health care provider from participating on their premises if the prohibiting provider has given notice, in writing, to all health care providers with privileges to practice on the premises and to the general public of the prohibiting provider's policy regarding participation.

-- Can a physician or pharmacist participate in this act while working outside of their positions with a health care facility that prohibits participation?
+- Can a qualified medical provider or pharmacist participate in the Act while working outside of their positions with a health care facility that prohibits participation?

-The act states that a health care facility can not prohibit “a health care provider from participating in this act while acting outside the course and scope of the provider's capacity as an employee or independent contractor;
+Yes.
+A health care facility cannot prohibit a health care provider from participating in the Act while acting outside the course and scope of the provider's capacity as an employee or independent contractor.

-or a patient from contracting with his or her attending physician and consulting physician to act outside the course and scope of the provider's capacity as an employee or independent contractor of the sanctioning health care provider.”
+The Act also does not allow a health care facility to prohibit a patient from contracting with the attending and consulting qualified medical providers working outside the course and scope of the provider's capacity as an employee or independent contractor.

-- If a health care facility prohibits its physicians or pharmacists from participating in this act, can the physician or pharmacist still provide information about this act to patients who request it?
+- If a health care facility prohibits its providers or pharmacists from participating in the Act, can the provider or pharmacist still provide information about the Act to patients who request it?

-Yes, facilities cannot sanction physicians or pharmacists for the following:
+Yes, facilities cannot stop providers or pharmacists from:

-- A patient contracting with his or her attending physician and consulting physician to act outside of the course and scope of the provider's capacity as an employee or independent contractor of the prohibiting health care facility.
+- Working with a patient outside of the course and scope of the provider's capacity as an employee or independent contractor of the facility.

-- If a physician does not want to participate, does the act require a referral to a physician who will?
+- If a physician does not want to participate, does the act require a referral to a provider who will?